 - Money orders: Slightly safer than cash, but still requires a trip to the bank.
 Tenants also have to purchase them in person, which is inconvenient.

-More landlords are moving away from cash and checks in favor of online rent solutions.
+Many investors are now moving away from cash and checks in favor of online rent solutions.
 The shift to digital payments isn’t limited to rent collection.
 People prefer paying bills digitally across the board.
 42% of consumers now use online payment methods instead of cash or checks.

-A recent Baselane survey shows how landlords prefer to collect rent in 2025:
+A recent Baselane survey shows how investors prefer to collect rent:

 - 54% use online rent collection platforms.